waimea-twatkinson2/level-2-programming-assessment/docs/test-plan.md

 ## Testing the players move correctly

-Making sure that the players move how they should with the roll of a die.
+Making sure that the players move how they should with the roll of a die, and get moved by ladders and snakes.

 ### Test Data To Use